-Flexitarian is my name: I rarely eat red meat, stick to poultry and fish as much as possible – in between at least a few vegetarian weekly meals.
+Flexitarian is my name: I rarely eat red meat, stick to poultry, fish and seafood as much as possible - in between at least a few vegetarian weekly meals.
 To be a vegan means carrying on eating a deliciously crispy French baguette but cutting out all that gorgeous unpasteurised French cheese, butter, milk and organic eggs I see so often at our local markets.

 I’m simply not ready to give them up yet – even although I know I want to make the change eventually.
 However, I do enjoy my healthy maple oat granola or spiced granola in the mornings with almond milk and, for vegan party food, make these energy bites in the form of dried fruit spicy snowballs and salted toffee cherry tomatoes, great with a glass of rosé.
 That’s it, really – for now.

 So why am I making these Raspberry Vegan Macarons so late in the day?
 I love a challenge and besides, I want to see if I can make eggless macarons using aquafaba.

 Raspberry Vegan Macaron Recipe (with Aquafaba French Meringue)